 Diversification is most associated with decreasing the risk of a portfolio.
 Theorists show that with diversification investors can achieve the same expected return, but by taking less risk, making these strategies superior to their non-diversified counterparts.

 Intuitively it is simple, the more bets that you make the higher likelihood of you hitting winners, which can balance out the losers that you choose.

 Is there a limit to diversification?

 Imagine investing in every single investment available in the world.
 Would this be a good strategy?
 While this sounds extreme, there are many professional investors who try to do this.
 Professionals like Ray Dalio fully endorse diversification and hold thousands of investments in their portfolios.

 Other professionals like Charlie Munger (Warren Buffet's partner) preach: "True professionals should be able to choose the best investments, being too diversified is a sign of being unskilled."

+Use our diversification score to guide you towards higher diversification.
 While there are many ways to slice investments in terms of similarity the elements we focus on at EquitySim are: Asset-Class Type, Country, and Industry.
-Our Diversification Score measures how you are spreading your portfolio across these areas.